dotnet/AspNetCore.Docs/aspnetcore/security/authentication/configure-oidc-web-authentication.md

 ### OIDC and OAuth Parameter Customization

-The OAuth and OIDC authentication handlers  [`AdditionalAuthorizationParameters`](https://source.dot.net/#Microsoft.AspNetCore.Authentication.OAuth/OAuthOptions.cs,ddb988460467cfbf) option allows customization of authorization message parameters that are usually included as part of the redirect query string:
+The OAuth and OIDC authentication handlers  [`AdditionalAuthorizationParameters`](https://source.dot.net/#Microsoft.AspNetCore.Authentication.OAuth/OAuthOptions.cs,ddb988460467cfbf) option allows customization of authorization message parameters that are usually included as part of the redirect query string.

 ## Map claims from OpenID Connect